-In my house, southern cornbread dressing is an absolute must have for Thanksgiving.
-You’ll love this cornbread dressing because it’s surprisingly easy to make, and can be made ahead the day before.
+You’ll love this cornbread dressing because it’s surprisingly easy to make, and can be made ahead the day beforehand.

 Cornbread dressing is made with crumbled cornbread, mixed with sauteed celery, onions, and sage.
-Then, it’s all held together with a few eggs, chicken broth, and breadcrumbs.
+It’s all held together with a few eggs, chicken broth, and breadcrumbs.

 You may have had dressing or stuffing before that was made with cubed bread.
 Instead of bread, we’re using cornbread.